- Deanne Anderson, MS, OT/L, SIPT – Owner

-- Jenna Tellerico, MS, CCC-SLP
+- Jenna Niles, MS, CCC-SLP

-- Elisabeth Nicoletti, MS, CCC-SLP
+- Haley Gustavson, MS, CCC-SLP

-- Jaclyn Soderquist, MS, CFY-SLP
+- Christine Hedberg, MS, CFY-SLP

-- Taylor Anderson, front office administrator
+- Taylor Anderson, Front Office Administrator

 Occupational Therapy Staff Bios

 Deanne Anderson, MS, OT/L holds a bachelor’s degree in occupational therapy from Quinnipiac (College) University and a master’s degree in educational leadership from Central Connecticut State University.
-She is currently studying for her doctoral degree in Educational Leadership at the University of Hartford.
-Deanne is currently the program director for the Occupational Therapy Assistant Program at Goodwin College in East Hartford, CT and an adjunct faculty member at Quinnipiac University and a consultant at Goodwin University supporting development of the THINK College initiative for students with intellectual disabilities.
+Deanne is currently an adjunct faculty member at Quinnipiac University and a consultant at Goodwin University supporting development of the THINK College initiative for students with intellectual disabilities.
 Her areas of specialty include neurological dysfunction, visual and cognitive impairment, executive dysfunction and educational advocacy.
 She has worked extensively with clients with neurological deficits.
 This includes feeding strategies, cognitive dysfunction, and visual, perceptual and motor dysfunction.
 She enjoys collaborating with families and school districts to support students in transition and advocating for students’ needs in public and private school settings.

 Deanne is a registered Advanced Therapeutic Listening practitioner.
 In addition, she is certified in Sensory Integration Treatment and Evaluation.
 She has worked in a variety of practice areas which include home health care, acute care, and rehabilitation across the age span.
-She brings over twenty four years of clinical and practice management experience to Creative Development.
+She brings over thirty years of clinical and practice management experience to Creative Development.

 Deanne has authored a chapter for a book on multidisciplinary rehabilitation and she has written several articles for OT Advance, the national magazine for the American Occupational Therapy Association.
 She has presented on a variety of topics including: Pediatric Concussion Management, Visual assessment and Intervention, and Coping with Covid for Caregivers.
 She also co-authored a study and presented her findings of the use of Universal Design for Post Secondary Learning.

 Lauren Gillis Coughlin, MS, OTR/L earned her Bachelor of Science degree in occupational therapy from University of Hartford and she earned her post-professional Masters of Science degree in occupational therapy from Boston University.
 Lauren specializes her occupational therapy practice in pediatrics using a holistic, child-centered approach, utilizing the child’s inner motivation as a guide for therapy.
 Lauren believes in a family centered approach where parent/family carryover and participation is key to helping the child become more independent.
 She has experience working with children of all ages from infancy through age 21 and has worked in various private pediatric clinics, Connecticut Birth to Three, pediatric home care, various school districts and acute care settings.
 In addition to practicing for almost 20 years, Lauren brings over 10 years of practice management and clinical supervision experience to Creative Development.

 Areas of research interest are autism and social participation; sensory integration; the promotion of normal development in infants and how development affects the child’s ability to effectively play and learn; and prevention of becoming a picky eater and feeding development.
 Lauren has provided both community consultations and several community presentations in these areas.
-She is also currently an adjunct faculty member for Goodwin College’s OTA program and teaches their pediatrics course.In addition, Lauren is an adjunct faculty member at Quinnipiac University.
+She is also currently an adjunct faculty member for Goodwin University’s OTA program and teaches their pediatrics course.In addition, Lauren is an adjunct faculty member at Quinnipiac University.
 She takes pride in acting as the liaison for various colleges.
 Lauren supervises multiple Level II occupational therapy fieldwork students yearly.
 Teaching and collaboration with the community are extremely important to Lauren.
 She has assisted with developing many different collaborative community partners during the time Creative Development has been opened and feels that collaboration is vital to a child’s success in becoming independent.

 She has co-authored a chapter on Therapeutic Listening in the Schools as well as written pediatric practice exam questions for the OT assistant national exam.Lauren is a registered Advanced Therapeutic Listening provider and is certified in sensory integration treatment and administering/interpreting the Sensory Integration and Praxis Tests (SIPT).

 Lauren is a registered Advanced Therapeutic Listening provider and is certified in sensory integration treatment and administering/interpreting the Sensory Integration and Praxis Tests (SIPT).

 Carrie Carroll, COTA/L obtained an associate’s degree in Occupational Therapy from Goodwin College in 2011.
 She has a broad background working with children, as well as the geriatric population.
-She worked as a daycare/preschool provider, a licensed patient care assistant at Ct.
-Children’s Medical Center and a paraprofessional in the public school system just to name a few.
+She worked as a daycare/preschool provider, a licensed patient care assistant at CT Children’s Medical Center and a paraprofessional in the public school system just to name a few.
 She supported children of all ages with varying disabilities, such as physical, behavioral and educational before embarking on her career path as an Occupational Therapy Assistant.
 She has worked with children with cerebral palsy, Down syndrome, Autism, sensory impairments, and other developmental delays in both public school and private practice.
 She also has worked in multiple Rehab and SNF facilities helping individuals regain function and activities of daily living.
 She enjoys working with the pediatric populations in all areas and settings.